Add a Custom Script to Windows Setup

 Run a Custom Script after Windows Setup Completes

-You can make further customizations after Windows Setup completes by adding commands to the %WINDIR%\Setup\Scripts\SetupComplete.cmd file.
+You can make additional customizations after Windows Setup completes by adding commands to the %WINDIR%\Setup\Scripts\SetupComplete.cmd file.
 This file enables you to install additional applications, run custom Windows scripts (cscript/wscript), or make other modifications to the system before a user logs on.
+Setupcomplete.cmd functionality differs from the RunSynchronous and RunAsynchronous commands in the following way: Setupcomplete.cmd runs after Windows Setup completes, whereas the RunSynchronous and RunAsynchronous commands run during Windows Setup.
+Commands in the Setupcomplete.cmd file are executed with local system permission.

 After Windows is installed but before the logon screen appears, Windows Setup searches for the SetupComplete.cmd file in the %WINDIR%\Setup\Scripts\ directory.

 If a SetupComplete.cmd file is found, the file is executed.
-Otherwise, installation continues normally.
+Otherwise, installation continues in the standard manner.
 Windows Setup logs the action in the Setupact.log file.

 You cannot reboot the system and resume running SetupComplete.cmd.